Federal law levies harsh punishments for drug-related drive-by shootings. Penalties include fines and possibly decades in prison.

 Nevada law for drive-by shootings (NRS 202.287)

 In Nevada, a person can be convicted for a drive-by shooting merely by shooting a firearm from a car irrespective of whether drugs were involved or whether the defendant shot into a group of two or more people.
 The only requirement is that the defendant shoots the gun “maliciously” or “wantonly.”
 Therefore, Nevada law is much broader than federal law for drive-by shootings.
-Learn more about the Nevada offense of drive-by shootings.
+Learn more about drive-by shootings.

 A drive-by shooting under federal law is an extremely narrow crime with very specific elements.
 This may work in the defendant’s favor because prosecutors have a harder time proving that the defendant’s behavior falls within the bounds of the crime.
 The following are common defenses to drive-by shooting allegations in Nevada Federal Court: